KmWahba808/AZ-900/README.md

 ---

-### 27. "One of the benefits of Azure SQL Data Warehouse is that <ins>high availability</ins> is built into the platform."
+### 27. "One of the benefits of Azure SQL Data Warehouse is that <u>high availability</u> is built into the platform."
 Is the underlined text correct?

 - [x] A. No change is needed
 - [ ] B. automatic scaling